Marvell Technology Inc. (MRVL) Stock Could Soon Reward Patient Investors

 Marvell Technology Inc. (MRVL): Who are the competitors?

-The company’s main competitors (and peers) include NVIDIA Corporation (NVDA) that is trading -9.84% down over the past 12 months and Broadcom Inc. (AVGO) that is 15.82% higher over the same period.
-QUALCOMM Incorporated (QCOM) is 4.97% up on the 1-year trading charts.
+The company’s main competitors (and peers) include NVIDIA Corporation (NVDA) that is trading -26.32% down over the past 12 months and Broadcom Inc. (AVGO) that is 7.23% higher over the same period.
+QUALCOMM Incorporated (QCOM) is -2.81% down on the 1-year trading charts.